flipacholas/Architecture-of-consoles/articles/playstation.md

 {{< float_block >}}
   {{< linked_img src="delay_slots.jpg" alt="Spyro instructions" >}}
   <figcaption class="caption">Instructions from 'Spyro The Dragon' visualised on the NO$PSX debugger.
-  <br>Notice how LW (load world from memory), JAL (jump and link) and BAL (branch on not equal) are followed by a delay slot to prevent hazards.
+  <br>Notice how LW (load word from memory), JAL (jump and link) and BAL (branch on not equal) are followed by a delay slot to prevent hazards.
   <br>Marked in red are fillers (useless instructions).
   <br>Marked in blue perform meaningful operations.</figcaption>
 {{< /float_block >}}